-Once you've had one or two free ads, move up the ladder to local companies that sell online.
+Once you’ve placed one or two free ads in your sidebar it’s, move up the ladder to local companies that sell online.
 Help them understand the power of an ad on a blog – especially your blog.
-You might be more successful if you can get to them when they're offering a sale or a new product.
-Don't be greedy.
+You might be more successful if you can get to them when they’re offering a sale or a new product.
+Don’t be greedy.
 Start at a reasonable price and negotiate higher if the company wants to place a new ad when the old one expires.

-Many folks have a page on their blog that describes their advertising offers.
-It may list some of the important stats we mentioned in yesterday's post, or it may just say, "Contact me for more information."
-Use a form or email for that.
+Many folks have a page on their blog that describes their advertising offers or shares a media kit.
+Thepage may list some of the important stats we mentioned in yesterday’s post, or it may just say, “Contact me for more information.”
+The kit usually gets into the details and offers substance.
+When asking folks to contact you, use a form or email for that.
 Hardly anyone will call you on the phone.

 While you’re gaining knowledge on how your blog can serve ads, do some research.
 Due diligence is important.
 Visit other blogs that have ads.
 They don’t have to be pet blogs.
 But, they should be relative to your own blog.
 In other words, check out folks like TechCrunch and Mashable but understand that those sites are highly trafficked, and command a big number when offering ads.
 You can learn from them, but you are not likely to match them.